usnistgov/oscal-xproc3/README.md

 Software developers using and learning XProc 3.0 and the XDM stack (XML/XSLT/XQuery) may wish to open the box and see how the internals work.

-Again, after installation and testing, you can start anywhere -- you have already started.
+After installation and testing, you can start anywhere -- you have already started.
 </details>

 ### Installation instructions